rubys/wunderbar/docs/Wiki.md

 end
 ```

-Untainting and shell escaping of arguments is a common requirement, and will
+Shell escaping of arguments is a common requirement, and will
 be handled automatically by Wunderbar if the argument to `_.system` is an
 array: